Skip to main content

 Nuggets of Sholay: Twelve - Kabr Mein Paanv Latke Hona

-AK Hangal is an actor I admire, no I worship.
-In Sholay, his role was that of a blind man, and to practice, he employed a method what he called "psycho-technique".
-He felt what it was to be blind by traversing eons back to the very beginning of life, when blind amoeba swam in the dark waters.
+AK Hangal is an actor I admire, no, I worship.
+In Sholay, his role was that of a blind man, and to practice, he employed a method he called "psycho-technique".
+He felt what it was to be blind by traversing eons back to the very beginning of life, when blind amoeba swam in dark waters.
 That helped him get that 'gaze'.

-Imam sahab, the character he portrayed, was the conscience of the film and he had some memorable dialogues.
+Imam sahab, the character he portrayed, was the conscience of the film and had some memorable dialogues.
 One of them is the subject of this post.
-And this time around, I'm trying something different.
-A well-wisher, who I admire a lot, gave me valuable tips on writing.
+This time, I'm trying something different.
+A well-wisher, whom I admire a lot, gave me valuable tips on writing.
 I hope I have been able to incorporate some of them.

 Muhavra: Kabr Mein Paanv Latke Hona (कब्र में पांव लटके होना)

 To make his point, the Imam says, 'Arre bhai ajeeb bewakoof hai yeh ladka.
 Miyan, main to ab kabr mein paanv latkaye baitha hoon.
 Tumhare saamne saari zindagi hai.
 Kab tak mere daaman se bandhe baithe rahoge?'
-Translated, he says that his one foot is in the grave (which is the English equivalent of the proverb), his whole life is in front of him and he should not depend on him.
-If you look at it from Imam's perspective, he is being practical, but from Ahmed's perspective, that's exactly what he doesn't want to hear, especially being the only son.
+Translated, he says that his one foot is in the grave (English equivalent of the proverb), his whole life is in front of him, and Ahmed should not depend on him.
+From Imam's perspective, he is being practical, but from Ahmed's perspective, that's exactly what he doesn't want to hear, especially being the only son.

 Main to ab kabr mein paanv latkaye baitha hoon